Wrestling Hillary Clinton: Part II

 I changed my voice to mimic his raspy midwestern accent, slowed my speech, and continued:

 “Gentlemen.
-The secret to a happy marriage is: no matter what type of day you had, the first thing you do when you get home is kiss your wife on the cheek, and ask her how her day was.”
+The secret to a happy marriage is: no matter what type of day you had, the first thing you do when you get home is kiss your wife on the cheek and ask her how her day was.”

-Lea cocked her head as if expecting more.
+I lowered my finger and Lea cocked her head as if expecting more.

 “Why’d he say that?” she asked.

-I lowered my finger and shrugged that I wasn’t sure.
+I said I wasn’t sure.

 “He was in a good mood all day,” I said.
 “I think it’s his anniversary this week or something like that.
 He was smiling like a kid in a candy store all day.
 I think he and Mrs. K had a date night.”